ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/start-stop-indexing-and-get-indexing-status.http.markdown

 {PANEL:StopIndexing}

-This methods stops indexing, if it was running.
+Stops indexing, if it was running.

 ### Syntax